By Janice Burch, Executive Resume Writer, Career Coach, Co-Owner at Pro Resume Center, LLC

 Now more than ever before, job seekers need to do everything they can to get an edge up on their competition to stand out in today’s job market.

 Your resume is your advertisement.
 It speaks to your credibility, experience, professional level and ability to make a great first impression.
-Potential employers want to know if you are capable of making a great first impression as this will translate well for their company and how you will represent their interests.
-Your resume will either capture the hiring team’s attention or get you pushed into the “no” pile.
+Potential employers want to know if you can make a great first impression, as this will translate well for their company and how you will represent their interests.
+Your resume will either capture the hiring team’s attention or push you into the “no” pile.